david-slimp/NodeTakeOver/README.md

 2. Open `index.html` in your web browser to start playing!

+## 🌐 Play Online

+You can play the game online at: https://rock808.com/games/NodeTakeOver/

 ## 🎯 How to Play

 1. **Objective**: Capture all enemy nodes on the board.